vldr/Relay/README.md

 Joins a room.

 **Note:** If the client fails to join the room, an "error" packet is sent as a response instead.

+**Note:** A room cannot be joined whilst a client is already inside another room.

 **Request:**